kilfour/QuickFuzzr/doc.md

 This demonstrates how QuickFuzzr gives you fine-grained control over which properties get generated, allowing you to work with various access modifiers and C# patterns.

-Also if you `Configr` a property explicitly QuickFuzzr assumes you know what you're doing and generates a value:
+Also if you `Configr` a property explicitly, QuickFuzzr assumes you know what you're doing and generates a value:
 ```csharp
 from name in Configr<PrivatePerson>.Property(a => a.Name,
     from cnt in Fuzzr.Counter("person") select $"Person number {cnt}.")